Atmosphere-NX/Atmosphere/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Feature Request
-[ If any section does not apply, use nil. ]
+[ If any section does not apply, use N/A. ]
 [ Lines between [ ] (square brackets) should be removed before posting. ]
 ### What feature are you suggesting?
 #### Overview: